 GloatHub

-Gloat compiles Clojure & YAMLScript to native binaries and Wasm
+Gloat compiles Clojure & YAMLScript to Go code, native binaries and Wasm

 The Compilation Pipeline¶